Recruiting the next generation of LGBTQ+ leaders

 Q: Do I have to work in the Capitol Building or Third House to apply?

-A: No!
-To apply, you only need to be a member of the Association.
-Anyone that has an interest in California public policy and the professional development of LGBTQ+ identified folks can be a member* of the Capitol LGBTQ Association.
+A: No. Anyone that has an interest in California public policy and the professional development of LGBTQ+ identified folks can be a member* of the Capitol LGBTQ Association.

-* To become a member, head to https://capitollgbtq.org/membership/.
+* To become a member, please visit https://capitollgbtq.org/membership/.

 Q: I’m not sure if I’m ready to be a mentor, but feel like I have too much experience to be a mentee.
 Should I still apply?